hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGSorter.class/README.md

-Abstract sorter.
-A sorter represents an encapsulated sorting algorithm.
+An ALGSorter represents an encapsulated sorting algorithm.
 The default subclass is the SmartSorter, but it can be replaced by creating a new Sorter subclass and initializing Algernon with the different sorter.